syncfusion-content/wpf-docs/wpf/Scheduler/TimelineView.md

 * All day Appointment does not support `MinimumAppointmentDuration`.

 ## Time text formatting
-You can customize the format for the labels mentioning the time, by setting the [TimeRulerFormat](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeRulerFormat) property of `TimelineViewSettings` in `Scheduler`.
-This property won't be applicable for `TimelineMonth` view.
+You can customize the format for the labels mentioning the time, by setting the [TimeRulerFormat](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeRulerFormat) property of `TimelineViewSettings` in the `Scheduler`.
+This property will not applicable for the `TimelineMonth` view.
 {% tabs %}
 {% highlight c# %}
 Schedule.ViewType = SchedulerViewType.TimelineWeek;